ceciliajonsson/L3-1DV610/modules/issue-log-text-checker.md

 ## TextManipulator
 1. Remove 'static' keyword from all funcitons.
+2. Remove unneccecery comment ("If the text is empty or doesn't contain !?., send 'Hello World' back") in reverseSentences.
+3. Remove unneccecery comments in replaceWord.
+4. Split TextManipulator up to two different modules.
+TextReplacer and TextReverser

 2. Comment on line 43 in TextManipulator says: // If the text is empty or doesn't contain !?., send 'Hello World' back This is false as this has been updated and now returns: 'Couldn\'t find any sentences in the text.'